-Island Hopping in El Nido is one of the best things to do in Palawan and El Nido Tour A is the most popular among the other El Nido boat tours such as B, C and D.
+El Nido Tour A is one of the best things to do in Palawan and this particular tour is the most popular among the other El Nido boat tours such as B, C, and D.

 WHERE TO BOOK EL NIDO TOUR A

 There are countless tour agencies in the town offering El Nido Island Hopping Tours and it can be very overwhelming trying to find the right company at the right price.

 I personally booked Tour A El Nido online in advance with Klook and it couldn’t have been easier!

 This is the most top-rated El Nido Island Hopping Tour with great reviews and thousands of bookings.